ProgramCpp/high-ris/README.md

-# High-RIS
+# High-RIS (Tech Diva Android Hackathon)

 HRIS for the modern IT :P

-POC application for automating employee feedback.
+POC solution for employee feedback.